The-Last-Cookie/osu-wiki/wiki/History_of_osu!/2023/en.md

 I don't think I will continue with writing newer history articles.
 It gets too tedious rather quickly, especially because I don't know what to include other than what is already covered in news posts.
 I don't want this thing to become a mere "table of contents" for news posts (and I strongly feel like it already is due to the many news post links).

+Not to mention the contests that are organised each year anyway, like the Halloween drawing contest.

 2022 was an awesome year to cover due to many events (see for example r/place[^place]).
 2023 was also great and fun to collect info on.
 However, going forward, I will probably focus on improving the older history articles in style and content.
 Those need some care too.

 The years 2019 to 2021 is a difficult hole to fill in for example.